strangiato/pipenv-s2i-example/README.md

 Thankfully `pipenv`, like it's name implies, will manage your environment for you.
 When running `pipenv install` pipenv will automatically detect if there is already a virtual environment created for this project and either create a new virtual environment or install the packages into the existing virtual environment.
 That virtual environment can easily be activated with `pipenv shell` allowing you to access and run your application or packages from that virtual environment.

->Tip: I prefer to keep my virtual environment in my project folder with my Pipfile and by default pipenv generates it in a centrally located folder.
+>Tip: I prefer to keep my virtual environment in my project folder with my `Pipfile` and by default `pipenv` generates it in a centrally located folder.
 You can change this behavior by setting the following in your .bashrc file:
 >
->export PIPENV_VENV_IN_PROJECT=1
+>`export PIPENV_VENV_IN_PROJECT=1`
 >
->With this option set, pipenv will create a .venv/ folder to manage the virtual environment directly in your project folder.
-This folder can easily be deleted if you want to rebuild it from scratch or you just need to cleanup disk space.  .venv/ is a standard folder naming convention for virtual environments and should already be included on any standard Python .gitignore file.
+>With this option set, pipenv will create a `.venv/` folder to manage the virtual environment directly in your project folder.
+This folder can easily be deleted if you want to rebuild it from scratch or you just need to cleanup disk space.  `.venv/` is a standard folder naming convention for virtual environments and should already be included on any standard Python `.gitignore` file.

-## S2i vs Dockerfile
+## S2i vs Dockerfiles

 S2i (Source to Image) is a tool that enables developers to easily generate a container image from source code without having to write a Dockerfile.
 This may sound like a minor task for a seasoned containers expert, but creating an optimized image has a number of "gotchas" that many developers aren't aware of.
 Correctly managing layers, properly cleaning up unneeded install artifacts, and running as non-root users are all problems that can lead to a sub-optimal or non-functional image.
 To combat this organizations will often maintain "reference" Dockerfiles and tell their developers "go copy this Dockerfile for your Python app and modify it as needed", making for a challenging maintenance task down the road.

 S2i instead does away with the Dockerfile and simply ships the instructions for building the image in the image itself.
 This does require you have an s2i enabled image for the language you are attempting to build but the good news is nearly all of the language specific images shipped with OpenShift are s2i enabled.

 S2i images do expect that you follow some standard conventions for the language in your application structure, but if necessary you can always modify or extend the default `assemble` and `run` scripts.
-For Python s2i, the assemble script expects your application to have a `requirements.txt` file and the run script looks for an `app.py` file.
-The assemble script does also have some options we can easily enable for `pipenv` that we will explore later.
+For Python-s2i, the assemble script expects your application to have a `requirements.txt` file and the run script looks for an `app.py` file.
+The assemble script does also have some options can be easily enable for `pipenv` that we will explore later.

 >Tip: When dealing with more advanced configuration options in s2i it is always great to reference the source code to see exactly what s2i is running.
-You can exec into the container to view the assemble and run scripts directly in the container but most of the time I find it easier to just look it up on GitHub.
+You can exec into the container to view the assemble and run scripts directly but most of the time I find it easier to just look it up on GitHub.
 The s2i scripts for Python 3.9 can be found here:
 >
 >https://github.com/sclorg/s2i-python-container/blob/master/3.9/s2i/bin/